-Grace is a junior in the College of Arts and Sciences, pursuing a double major in Political Science and Asian Studies.
-As a Nashville native, she can most often be found in local coffeeshops writing about and researching global affairs, particularly the relationship between the United States and China, and China's growing influence in South America and Africa.
-This is her first year on the leadership of Vanderbilt Political Review and she looks forward to working with all the excellent writers on staff and the passionate members of the editorial board.
+Grace is a senior in the College of Arts and Sciences, pursuing a double major in Political Science and Asian Studies.
+As a Nashville native, she can most often be found in local coffeeshops writing about and researching refugees and immigration.
+She is the Editor-in-Chief of Vanderbilt Political Review, and she is grateful for the opportunity to work with her talented staff and dedicated editorial board.

 On January 16th, Vanderbilt Student Government (VSG) Senator Katherine Petosa introduced a bill entitled the Resolution to Fund the Elect Her Workshop.
 This bill, sponsored by Sen. Petosa and other prominent leaders of VSG, including President Tariq Issa and Vice President Lanier Langdale, institutes on Vanderbilt’s campus the successful #ElectHer program, which seeks to provide young women with the resources and training to run successful student government campaigns.
 With the passing of this bill, VSG committed to funding this program on Vanderbilt’s campus for the Spring 2019 semester.

 Kate Petosa serves as the Senator for the Peabody College this school year.
 As a sophomore double major in Human and Organizational Development and Public Policy, student government has always been an outlet for her to voice her opinions and develop solutions for the problems her peers face on campus.
 Petosa developed her passion for implementing the #ElectHer workshop after recognizing that at Vanderbilt, “there is no [woman-centric] space for people… who are interested in government outside of Vanderbilt College Democrats or Vanderbilt College Republicans,” like a Women in Government club, or some other organization with a focus on women interested in politics.